-The rules defining the model coupling and those related to the behavior of a cell should be translated into an executable definition.
+The rules defining the models coupling and those related to the behavior of a cell should be translated into an executable definition.
 We show how rules for cellular models are evaluated (those used for coupled models and analytical specifications for atomic models are handled similarly).
-The rules'

-- specifications are associated with a function's identifier, which is registered by each cell.
-When the models to be simulated are loaded, if the definition of a transition function is not registered, then it is added to a table.
-In this table, the function name acts as an identifier and each one of the rules is represented with a tuple (value, delay, condition).
+The rules specifications are associated with a function's identifier, which is registered by each cell.
+When the models to be simulated are loaded, if the definition of a transition function is not is registered, then it is added to a table.
+In this one, the function name acts as an identifier, and each one of the rules is represented with a tuple (value, delay, condition).
 Each element of the tuple is represented by a tree.
-Figure 41 shows such a rule definition tree. - The SyntaxNode class is an abstract class that allows the description of a node in the rule evaluation tree.
-It is composed of the following. - ConstantNode-stores a constant value with domain in real numbers, integers or three-valued logic. - CountNode-allows the definition of the functions TrueCount, FalseCount and UndefCount. - VarNode-stores a reference to a neighbor cell, defined as an offset from the present cell. - PortDefNode-defines a reference to an input port of the cell. - StringNode-contains a string of characters representing the name of an input port of the cell.
-It is used to evaluate the PortValue function. - TimeNode-allows the Time function to be defined, which returns the present simulated time. - OpNode-an abstract class representing functions with one or more parameters.
-It has the subclasses UnaryOpNode, BinaryOpNode, ThreeOpNode and FourOpNode, which represent the functions with one, two, three or four parameters, respectively.
+The following class hierarchy is devoted to build such rule definition tree.